chef/chef-web-docs/chef_master/source/vmware.rst

    knife[:vra_tenant]   = 'mytenant'
    knife[:vra_disable_ssl_verify] = true # if you want to disable SSL checking.

-If you want to talk to vRO your `knife.rb` settings are as followed:
+Additional ``knife.rb`` settings are required to integrate with vRO:

 .. code-block:: ruby